UFO-Studios/Alienbot-Dashboard/README.md

 # Contributing

-Pull Requests are very welcome!
+Pull Requests are very much welcome!
 If you see anything wrong or misplaced, be sure to open one!